zhuang-li/SCAR/README.md

 for instruction, answer, score in ratio_pairs:
     print(f"Score: {score:.2f} | Instruction: {instruction}")
 ```

+**Tip:** Our models currently do not support non-English examples or automatically remove duplicates.
+To ensure better performance, please exclude non-English examples and perform de-duplication before applying our method.

 ## Model List

 We will make our pre-trained SCAR models available after the ICLR anonymity period concludes.
 In the meantime, feel free to train and test the models yourself using our scripts provided below.